 Pastor: 4 year old hit by CPD vehicle was a "sweet young lady"

-COLUMBIA - The pastor planning the funeral for 4-year-old girl who died after being struck Friday by a Columbia police vehicle said she had "a great smile."
+COLUMBIA - The pastor planning the funeral for the 4-year-old girl who died after being struck Friday by a Columbia police vehicle said she had "a great smile."

 Rev. James Gray, who is working with Gabriella Curry's family to plan her funeral, said in her classroom, "she was the smallest one of them all with the biggest heart that you would ever meet."